 Standards and Testing

 The GEO undertakes technical development work for the production of geotechnical standards.
 We promulgate technical guidance in our publications.
-Up to June 2018, we have released 417 publications.
 These can be purchased from the Publications Sales Unit of the Information Services Department, or downloaded from the CEDD website.
 Please refer to the catalogue of GEO publications on the CEDD website for details.

 The technical development work is carried out in-house as well as in partnership with universities, consultants and contractors.
 It provides essential technical support to various aspects of the works for landslip mitigation.
 This includes technical guidelines on soil nail design and construction, development of prescriptive measures to improve existing man-made slopes and retaining walls, priority ranking system for the selection of slopes for actions, technical guidelines on landscape treatment for slopes, design and construction approaches for landslide debris-resisting barriers and regional seismic microzonation study to assess seismic hazards of natural terrain.